particl/ccs-front/how-to-zcs/index.md

 ---
 layout: post
-title: How to submit a ZCS proposal.
+title: How to submit a PCC proposal.
 ---

-#### Note: Read the [What is the ZCS and What Are Its Rules and Expectations](/what-is-zcs) page before continuing!
+#### Note: Read the [What is the PCC and What Are Its Rules and Expectations](/what-is-zcs) page before continuing!

-The ZCS utilizes git, and Github for proposal tracking.
+The PCC utilizes git, and Github for proposal tracking.
 A quickstart guide is provided at the top for those already well-versed in git, and step-by-step instructions (with pictures) are provided afterward for those who need help getting through the process.
 An example proposal is provided at the bottom of this document for referential purposes.

 ## Table of Contents
 - [Quickstart Guide](#quickstart-guide)